Master of Science

 Master of Science Degree in Architecture

 Taubman College's Master of Science (MS) degree is an intensive 2.5-term post-professional academic program with a focus on design research.
-Master of Science Degree Concentrations include: Design Health (MS_DH), Digital Technologies (MS_DT), Material Systems (MS_MS), Conservation (MS_C), and Design Research (MS_DR).
+Master of Science Degree Concentrations include: Design and Health (MS_DH), Digital Technologies (MS_DT), Material Systems (MS_MS), and Conservation (MS_C).

 The course of study allows for interdisciplinary skill-building and new knowledge integration in order to advance design expertise beyond the generalist education of a professional degree.
 With focused subject matter, the program develops participants' dexterities in design thinking and entrepreneurial approaches to design practice.